Burrata with Heirloom Tomatoes

 I now picture my mom in our old kitchen, chatting it up with some burly Swiss mountain men, as they slice into a wheel of Emmentaler.

 It was precisely a wheel of Emmentaler in Switzerland that captivated Italian immigrants, Danny and Joe Di Bruno, inspiring them to transform their Philadelphia grocery into an emporium dedicated to the world of cheese.
-Back in 1939, they created Di Bruno Brothers House of Cheese, and this year marks their 75th year as not only a family business, but as a destination for impeccable cheeses, meats, and specialty products.
+Back in 1939, they created Di Bruno Brothers House of Cheese, and 2014 marks their 75th year as not only a family business, but as a destination for impeccable cheeses, meats, and specialty products.

 Here was a cookbook that was as much a family history heirloom as it was a love story about cheese.